syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the water mark text to be display in input text.
+Specifies the water mark text to be displayed in input text.